-If your puppy pal is not susceptible to developing rashes or reactions when introduced to new products, then CBD creams may be perfectly fine for use on your dog's pyoderma.
+If your puppy pal is not susceptible to developing rashes or reactions when introduced to new products, then CBD creams or CBD-based topical therapy may be perfectly fine for use as treatment of pyoderma for your dog.
 As always, if you aren't sure, we advise that you take the safest route.
 In this case, that would entail not using CBD cream and instead opting into oils or chews that your dog takes by mouth.

 With Innovet, you will find that all of our products are free of…

 The ingredients for our products are always listed on the packaging, and if you have any further questions about what we use during production, please feel free to contact us!
 We are ready and willing to answer any questions that you send our way.